wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/LoggingConfiguration.md

 ## Change logging configuration

-To change the logging configuration complete the following steps:
+To change the logging configuration, complete the following steps:

 1. Update the parameters of the message logging configuration JSON file that you want as needed.
 For example, the _Component_Logging.json_ file: